Major Depressive Disorder

 - Thoughts of death or suicide

-As I discussed, depression is more than feeling sad.
-The symptoms must:
+As previously mentioned, depression is more than feeling sad, the symptoms must:

 - last at least two weeks for a diagnosis of depression